#CelebrateImmigrants with Nova Credit this June and beyond

 How Nova Credit builds a word beyond borders

 As we build products, Nova Credit approaches our engineering and design with inclusion in mind.
 Lack of a domestic credit history keeps millions of immigrants in the United States from realizing their dreams.
-Nova Credit’s core product—the Credit Passport®—enables newcomers to apply for products and services in the U.S. using their international credit history.
+Nova Credit’s core product—the Credit Passport®—enables newcomers to apply for products and services in the U.S. using their foreign credit history.
 This not only helps lenders make more informed decisions but also improves the financial inclusion for a population that is critical to the future of the United States.

 From a credit risk perspective, people’s behaviors don’t fundamentally change when they move.
 If a newcomer was likely to pay on time in their prior country of residence, they are likely to pay on time in the U.S. We’re proud to have built a product that brings us one step closer to improving the integration of the millions of people who come to this country each year to contribute to our vibrant economy and society.